-- Compiling and manipulating data in Excel
+- Compile and manipulate data in Microsoft Excel.

-- Enhancing the team’s social media presence
+- Develop content for social media and enhance the team’s social media presence.

 Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
-Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.
+Whenever possible, interns are encouraged to write on a subject of their choice, either as a contributor to a larger piece or as the individual author of a column for the website.

-American Progress operates two separate nonprofit organizations to maximize the progressive agenda: The Center for American Progress and the Center for American Progress Action Fund.
-This job posting refers collectively to the two organizations under the name “American Progress.”
+American Progress operates two separate nonprofit organizations to maximize the progressive agenda: the Center for American Progress and the Center for American Progress Action Fund.
+This internship posting refers collectively to the two organizations under the name “American Progress.”
 The Center for American Progress is a nonpartisan 501(c)(3) tax-exempt research and educational institute.
 It undertakes research, public education, and a limited amount of lobbying.
 The Center for American Progress Action Fund is a nonpartisan 501(c)(4) tax-exempt organization dedicated to achieving progress through action.
 It works to transform progressive ideas into policy through rapid-response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
 The organizations share office space and employees.